Taos Blue Mountain accepts you (or not)

 *Hot Tip: Easiest visit for finding petroglyphs is at Pilar.
 Walk up the hill towards and

-6. Couse-Sharp Historic Site open house first Saturday of each month (June-October) or
+5. Couse-Sharp Historic Site on Kit Carson Road they have a regular open house on the first Saturday of each month (June-October) or

 the Mississippi) and one of Georgia O’Keeffe’s favorite muses.
 Visiting Hours mostly